-As you probably already know, we need vitamins—by far the most popular choice of supplement—to live (that is, they are ‘vital’ to our survival).
+As you probably already know, vitamins—by far the most popular choice of supplement—are vital to our survival.
 The body cannot make them on its own, so we must get vitamins from our diet.
 Similarly, we need minerals like

 Although supplements are a good idea in certain cases (such as for pregnant women, the elderly, and vegetarians), experts agree the best way for you to get the nutrients you need is by eating